The Battersea Poltergeist

-The Battersea Poltergeist is a horror podcast and audio drama produced by BBC Radio 4 and presented by Danny Robins.
+The Battersea Poltergeist is a horror podcast and audio drama produced by Bafflegab Productions and presented by Danny Robins.
+The podcast was broadcast on BBC Sounds and BBC Radio 4.
 The show was nominated for a British Podcast Award, Audio and Radio Industry Award, and a New York Festivals Radio Award.
-The podcast was later adapted into two television series.

 Background

-The podcast was produced by BBC Radio 4 and presented by Danny Robins.
+The podcast was produced by Bafflegab Productions and presented by Danny Robins.
 The podcast is a documentary of a true story with dramatized reenactment.

 Reception

 Nicholas Quah wrote in Vulture that "It's nothing transcendental, but boy is it a good time."

 Awards

 Adaptation

 In May 2021, the podcast was set to be adapted into a scripted and unscripted series.
 The adaptation was created by Maniac Productions and Blumhouse Productions and distributed by Peacock.
 The scripted series is titled The Battersea Poltergeist and the unscripted series is called Blumhouse's Ghost Story.
-The companies also secured the rights to the book called "The Poltergeist Prince of London: The Remarkable True Story of the Battersea Poltergeist".
+The companies also secured the rights to the book called The Poltergeist Prince of London: The Remarkable True Story of the Battersea Poltergeist.